This page may contain affiliate links. Learn More.

 Do you long to REALLY teach your kids about nature?
 Caterpillar and butterfly theme studies can be all crafts, or you can really dive into the science behind these creatures.
-What’s even better is to do a little of both!
-I love studying life cycles with my kids and entomology.
-The younger they learn this the better!
+I love studying life cycles with my kids with butterfly activities.
+It’s fun to learn facts about bugs right alongside your kids!

 The first time I watched the life cycle of a butterfly happen in front of my eyes, I cried.
 To tell you the truth, I’ve cried every time.
 I’ve been showing my kids for years every spring, and it’s still something that takes me back a bit.